simonccc/kopsrox/docs/USAGE.md

 ## image <a name=image>
 ### create <a name=image-create>
-- downloads the image file defined in `koprox.ini` as `up_image_url` under the `[proxmox]` section
+- downloads the image file defined in `koprox.ini`
 - installs `qemu-guest-agent` into the image via `virt-customise`
 - imports the disk into the `proxstore` proxmox storage using `sudo qm`
 - creates cloudinit drive with user and networking setup
 - converts the vm into a template
-- patched cloudimage is backed up

 ### destroy <a name=image-destroy>
 - :warning: deletes the existing image template
-- delete the .img file manually  ( eg `mantic-minimal-cloudimg-amd64.img` if you want a fresh download/repatch of the upstream image

 ### info <a name=image-info>
 - prints info about image/template vm eg storage, id, creation time and source cloud image file